Research

 Haptic Feedback

-Exploring tactile and vibrotactile feedback mechanisms to create more immersive and intuitive interactions in virtual environments.
+Exploring tactile and vibrotactile feedback mechanisms to communicate environmental information and enhance spatial awareness.

 Research Interests